-When it comes to your e-mails you don’t have the tone of your voice — so those on the other side of the screen will read tone into your e-mail based on the efforts you make, the formatting you integrate and the words you choose to use.
+When it comes to your emails, you don’t have the tone of your voice.
+But don’t underestimate that those on the other side of the screen will read a tone into your email.

-Don’t for a moment think that tone is not something you not need be concerned with.
-Tone is an issue with each and every e-mail you send, every word you choose to bold, every word you omit or include.
+The tone is set with each email you send.
+Every word you choose to bold, every word you omit or include.
+You control the tone.

 I had several instances over the past week where emails sent to me were downright insulting in tone.
 How these emailers worded their inquiries clearly indicated what their true intent was.

 As well as the level of courtesy and professionalism they were willing to extend.
 I ent is also relayed in tone.
 They are intertwined.

 Ironically, in many cases, when you respond to these types of communications, you may receive the response, “I didn’t mean it that way.”
 That’s a cop-out.

 If you are not sure of your tone, or if you are emotional or simply frustrated as you type an email, here’s what you do.

 Step away from the computer and take a deep breath.
 Wait until you’ve had time to clear your head.
 Here’s where your voice comes into play.
 That is the voice the recipient will most likely hear in their head when they read your email.

 Upon your return, read your email out loud and see if you would like someone to speak to you in that manner.
 You may be surprised at what this extra step will expose.